kstonekuan/imagine-cup/README.md

 - Organize mentoring sessions efficiently
 - Resources to help users structure discussions
 - Q&A at anytime
-- Earn from subscriptions by getting certified or through income-share agreements
+- Earn from subscriptions or income-share agreements
 - Keep in contact with past mentors and mentees

 According to a study in 2019, "76% of people think mentors are important, however, only 37% of people currently have one." ([Forbes](https://www.forbes.com/sites/christinecomaford/2019/07/03/new-study-76-of-people-think-mentors-are-important-but-only-37-have-one/?sh=10f46e424329))

 This means that there are large pools of underutilised talents as mentors.
-With Menty, we can improve accessibility to knowledge, information, wisdom, and opportunities for many people.
+With Menty, we can improve accessibility to information and opportunities for many people.

 ## Tech Stack